Britain's battered Tesco sees sales finally turn higher

 LONDON Britain's biggest supermarket has recorded its first sales rise since January 2014, data showed on Tuesday, suggesting attempts by Tesco's new boss to restore an image dented by a price war with discounters and an accounting scandal may be bearing fruit.

-Chief Executive Dave Lewis has cut prices on fresh produce and branded goods, as well as improving customer service and product availability, in an attempt to win back the customers that have deserted it in droves for cheaper rivals Aldi [ALDIEI.UL] and Lidl [LIDUK.UL].
+Chief Executive Dave Lewis has cut prices on fresh produce and branded goods, as well as improving customer service and product availability, in an attempt to win back the customers that have deserted it in droves for cheaper rivals Aldi and Lidl.

 Shares in Tesco (TSCO.L) rose 2.7 percent on Tuesday after data from Kantar Worldpanel, an industry market researcher, said its sales nudged up 0.3 percent over the 12 weeks to Feb.
 1 when compared against the year-ago period.